-4.4 Fees
+4.5 Fees

 The duty to prescribe fees is a statutory function delegated to Public Sector Audit Appointments Ltd (PSAA) by the Secretary of State for Communities and Local Government.
 PSAA has published a scale fee for all relevant bodies.
 This is defined as the fee required by auditors to meet statutory responsibilities under the Local Audit and Accountability Act 2014 in accordance with the NAO Code.
-The indicative scale fee for the audit of Crawley Borough Council is £65,313 with an additional estimated indicative fee of £11,386 for the certification of the housing benefit subsidy claim.
+The indicative fee scale for the audit of Crawley Borough Council is £65,313 with an additional estimated indicative fee of £11,801 for the certification of the housing benefit subsidy claim.

-4.5 Your audit team
+4.6 Your audit team

 The engagement team is led by Paul King, who has significant experience in auditing local government clients.
-He is supported by Malcolm Haines as manager who is responsible for the day-to-day direction of audit work and is the key point for the Council's finance team.
+He is supported by Malcolm Haines as manager who is responsible for the day-to-day direction of audit work and is the key point of contact for the Council's finance team.

-4.6 Timetable of communication, deliverables and insights
+4.7 Timetable of communication, deliverables and insights

-We have set out below a timetable showing the key stages of the audit, including the VFM work and the Whole of Government Accounts.
-The timetable includes the deliverables we have agreed to provide to the Council through the Audit Committee's cycle in 2015/16.
+We have set out below a timetable showing the key stages of the audit, including the value for money work and the Whole of Government Accounts.
+The timetable includes the deliverables we have agreed to provide to the Council through the Audit Committee's cycle in 2016/17.
 These dates are determined to ensure our alignment with PSAA's rolling calendar of deadlines.